A Line (RTD): Route

 The A Line route follows and remains within a mile of Interstate 25, Interstate 70, and the airport access highway (Peña Boulevard).
 The line makes use of a preexisting Union Pacific Railroad right-of-way along the portion of the route from downtown Denver heading east, then deviates to the north along Peña Boulevard in a newly created right-of-way.
 Peña Boulevard was designed with an extra-wide median between its inbound and outbound lanes that could have been used for rail transit, though ultimately the East Rail Corridor alignment was offset from the highway right-of-way.

 Leaving Union Station the line follows the Union Pacific corridor past Coors Field to reach a station at 38th and Blake Streets shared with the future Central Corridor expansion.
 From there the line turns east alongside 40th Avenue past the Denver Union Pacific Intermodal Yard.
 Just east of Josephine Street the corridor turns two blocks north then east again to stay along the Union Pacific corridor to reach the 40th Avenue and Colorado Boulevard station.
 After passing under Colorado Boulevard the line parallels Smith Road, with a station at Central Park Boulevard in the redevelopment area of the decommissioned Stapleton International Airport.
-Shortly after entering Aurora, the line reaches a station at Peoria Street, which is shared with the R Line.
+Shortly after entering Aurora, the line reaches Peoria station, which is shared with the R Line.
 Continuing east, alongside Smith Road, the line passes under Peoria Street and then Interstate 225.
 Just west of Airport Boulevard, the line rises on a viaduct curving north over the Union Pacific tracks, Airport Boulevard, 32nd Avenue, and Interstate 70.
 Having left the Union Pacific corridor, the viaduct then descends to a station at the existing Park and Ride at 40th Avenue and Airport Boulevard.
 From there the line reenters Denver, following the east side of Peña Boulevard.
 North of 56th Avenue it enters an added to the line construction Peña Boulevard station at 61st Avenue.
 The line continues north and east, parallel to Peña Boulevard and crossing over E-470.
 Turning north, the line crosses over Peña Boulevard adjacent to DIA runway 7/25 and then runs east between the airport secure area and 78th Avenue.
 The line then crosses over the south/west terminal exit lanes of Peña Boulevard ending at a station on the south side of the DIA Hotel and Transit Center, itself at the south end of the DIA Jeppesen Terminal.